SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/machine-profiles.md

 #### Location

 The location indicates where the machine is located.
 It is used to apply a shift plan to this profile.
-See the [Shift Plans](/oee/oee-administration/#shiftplan) section for more details regarding shift plans and the calculation implications.
+See [Working with shift plans](/oee/oee-administration/#shiftplan) for more details regarding shift plans and the calculation implications.

 ### Workpiece